 Coworking is something that you have to experience, to fully understand how it works, and to know whether your business will thrive in this type of work environment.
 If you are a solo worker, you might be comfortable with sharing a workspace with other coworkers and be able to work productively throughout the day.
 However, if you run or are part of a company with multiple employees, will this environment be the most productive for your team.

 For example, if you run a graphic design, advertising, or digital marketing company, you might thrive in a coworking space.
 These companies generally have an environment where collaboration is encouraged and required, thus fitting in with the workings of a coworking space.
 On the other hand, if your business is accounting, where you require privacy for the data you are working on, and a quiet work environment, coworking may not be the best option for you.

 Coworking spaces offer flexible terms, meaning you can set up your business there for a period of time to determine if your business model works in a coworking space.
 Some coworking spaces also offer guest passes for your first day, so you get a feel for space before you pay any money.

 Is coworking worth it?

 Coworking can definitely be worth it for your business.
-If you think of an office space (be it more traditional office space or a more modern coworking space), the time and costs of setting up can be consuming to your business.
+If you think of office space (be it more traditional office space or more modern coworking space), the time and costs of setting up can be consuming for your business.
 Working from a coworking space gives you access to everything needed to run your business in a professional office setting, without having to take care of office cleaning, paying rent, organizing reliable internet, etc.